fidan-ali/ertFF/docs/02_Architecture.md

 - Requires no external database
 - Human-readable data format

-### 2. Repository Layer
+### 2. Repository Layer (Isolation and Persistence)
-Implements the Dependency Inversion Principle:

-- `AbstractRepository` defines the interface
-- `JsonRepository` implements create/read persistence
+This design implements the **Repository Pattern** to decouple the application from the data layer.

+ **JsonRepository:** This class handles all data persistence (reading/writing JSON files) and enforces **Decoupling:** Storage logic is isolated; the Controller (`main.py`) only interacts with the          repository's high-level methods, not the JSON files directly.

 ### 3. Factory Pattern
 Used to create entity objects dynamically.